Keats/jsonwebtoken/README.md

 serde = "1"
 ```

+## Help wanted for v7

+v6 was released as a stopgap version to update Ring and add a couple of features like ES256/384.
+The results are not very ergonomic once we factor in all the possible ways to load a RSA key for example.
+A possible solution is to have decoder types as described in https://github.com/Keats/jsonwebtoken/issues/76
+but I currently do not have the time to implement it myself.
+I will take any better idea as well of course!

 ## How to use
 Complete examples are available in the examples directory: a basic one and one with a custom header.